kamui/retriable/README.md

 ### Example Usage

-`Retriable.retriable` accepts custom arguments.
 This example will only retry on a `Timeout::Error`, retry 3 times and sleep for a full second before each try.

 ```ruby
 Retriable.retriable(on: Timeout::Error, tries: 3, base_interval: 1) do